 Prepare your home before the storm hits.
 Taking precautions early can save trouble later.
 Install storm shutters or cover windows to prevent windows from breaking.
 Check for loose siding on your home and secure it if necessary.
 Ensure that all siding is sealed from the outside to avoid water damage seeping into your walls.
 Before evacuating turn off all of the utilities and disconnect electrical items to prevent any additional fire hazards

 Keep emergency supplies on hand and easy to grab at a moment’s notice.
 While Mother Nature can rip apart a home, you should be prepared to protect yourself and your family.
-Canned food items, bottled water, flashlights, a battery-operated radio, sheets and blankets, plenty of winter clothing, essential prescription drugs and emergency cash are just a few of the items that should be kept together in a backpack or box that is easy to access when necessary.
+Canned food items, bottled water, flashlights, a battery-operated radio, two way radios, sheets and blankets, plenty of winter clothing, essential prescription drugs and emergency cash are just a few of the items that should be kept together in a backpack or box that is easy to access when necessary.

 During a violent storm, the outside of the home is most susceptible to damage.
 However, personal belongings inside the home are also at risk.
 If a window is shattered, the entire home is now open to damage.
 Because of this, completing a current home inventory is crucial.
 Document your personal possessions by taking pictures or video of your items include receipts, and specification information where possible for each item including clothing, jewelry, furniture, electronics, etc. This process will make filing a home insurance claim simpler, and expedite the claims process.